Sebastine-Atemnkeng/Ansible-Demo/README.md

 Ansible keeps track of all of the servers that it knows about through a "hosts" file.
 We need to set up this file first before we can begin to communicate with our other computers.
 Open the file with root privileges like this:

-- sudo vi /etc/ansible/hosts
+- sudo nano /etc/ansible/hosts
-- vim etc/ansible/hosts
+- nano etc/ansible/hosts

 [webserver]